 More generally, differences in sampling strategy arise from whether the priority is to confirm and quantify the overall impact of a completed project on a defined population in relation to a predetermined set of measurable indicators and theory of change, or to explore what is happening in a more open-ended way - to improve implementation of an on-going project, for example.
 The QuIP is a relatively flexible and open-ended approach.
 Its primary purpose is to gather evidence of causal processes at play, not to quantify them.
 Deciding on the number of interviews and focus groups to conduct depends less on reducing sample bias than on assessing at what point the extra insight into causal processes gained from more data is unlikely to justify the extra cost.
-As a benchmark, a standard QuIP consists of 24 individual household interviews and four focus group discussions.
+As a benchmark, a standard 'single' QuIP consists of 24 individual household interviews and four focus group discussions.
 But this may need adjusting for many reasons, including the time required to locate respondents.
-For example, it is common to do a 'double QuIP' that doubles the data collection, often in order to draw sub-samples from two contrasting segments of the population.
+It is common to do a 'double QuIP' to draw sub-samples from two contrasting segments of the population, or even four groups to total 96 interviews.